-Here's Music in systemSmall; a user can tap on the most recently played album and deep link directly into that app.
+Let's take music as an example.
+Here's music in systemSmall.
+A user can tap on the most recently played album and deep link directly into that app.

-If you want to create sublinks in systemMedium or systemLarge, then you can use the new Link API in SwiftUI.
+If you wanna create sub-links in systemMedium or systemLarge, then you can use the new link API in SwiftUI.

-And if we follow that thread, if a snapshot is just a single entry, then a series of multiple views to be displayed at the right time is just a timeline.
+And if we follow that thread, if a snapshot is just a single entry, then a series of multiple views to be displayed at the right time is just the timeline.

 Timelines are a combination of views and dates that are returned, which allow you to say at what time a particular view should be shown.